Contact Beverly Mitton, legal assistant for Mr. Ferderigos

 Immediately after graduating summa cum laude from the College of Charleston, Phillip Ferderigos rode his bicycle from San Francisco to Washington DC for charity.
 Then he started law school at the University of South Carolina.
 To say he is “driven” would be an understatement.

 Prior to entering private practice, he served as an intern with the Honorable Robert S. Carr, Federal Magistrate Judge for South Carolina.
 Ferderigos also served as an adjunct professor at the Charleston School of Law, where he taught legal writing and research.
-Ferderigos is also certified as a Civil Mediator with a South Carolina Board of Arbitrator and Mediator Certification.
+Ferderigos is also certified as a Civil Mediator with the South Carolina Board of Arbitrator and Mediator Certification.

 As an undergraduate, he was a Harrison Randolph Scholar, a Top Honor Graduate, a member of the Honors Program (outstanding student and department honors) and winner of the Alumni Junior Medal.
 While in law school, Ferderigos was a Merit Scholar, a member of the Order of the Coif, and the Society of the Wig and Robe.
 He received the coveted CALI (formerly AMJUR Excellence) Award in the areas of constitutional law, property, torts, substantive criminal law, and interviewing, counseling and negotiating.
 He was also a member of the South Carolina Law Review and served on the South Carolina Moot Court Bar where he represented the University of South Carolina in the 1997 Wagner Labor Law Moot Court competition.

 A native of Charleston, Phillip grew up in the restaurant business where he learned the ins and outs of running a business and getting the job done.
 He applies the same lessons in his representation of his clients.
 Ferderigos is married to the love of his life, Lauren, and they have two children.